blanchardjeremy/jinja-bootstrap/README.md

 ## Using with other frameworks
 I'm not sure where else folks might want to use this, but I'd like to add instructions to make that kind of thing easy.

-[Open a ticket](http://github.com/auzigog/jinja-bootstrap), if you'd like to suggest other ways of using Jinja Bootstrap or if you'd like to offer a set of instructions for getting setup with other platforms.
+[Open an issue][issues], if you'd like to suggest other ways of using Jinja Bootstrap or if you'd like to offer a set of instructions for getting setup with other platforms.

 ## Suggested Addons